tejusoni55/sargenjs/README.md

 ### Sargen Setup (Existing project)
 - `sargen setup` - Configure `.sargen.json` file in an existing Express.js project to use sargen commands
+  - **Validates** that you're in a proper Express.js project directory
+    - Checks for `package.json` with valid structure
+    - Ensures Express.js is installed as a dependency
+    - Warns about missing recommended dependencies (dotenv, body-parser, helmet, cors)
+    - Checks for standard Express.js project structure (app.js, server.js, or index.js)
   - Detects project structure (layered or modular)
   - Creates sargen.json configuration file
   - Enables use of other sargen commands in the project